-- audit, internal control, and compliance (including anti-money laundering) including the appointment of key functions (auditor/internal controller and compliance officer); - (c) the overall IT systems architecture: this includes, for example, any changes concerning the sub-contracting policy, the data flowchart, the in-house and external software used and the essential data and systems security procedures and tools (e.g. back-up, continuity plan, audit trails, etc); and - (d) the policies governing subcontracting and outsourcing (areas concerned, selection of service providers, etc.) and the respective rights and obligations of the principal parties as set out in contracts (e.g., audit arrangements, quality of service expected from the provider, etc.).
+- (c) the overall IT systems architecture : this includes, for example, any changes concerning the subcontracting policy, the data flowchart, the in-house and external software used and the essential data and systems security procedures and tools (e.g. back-up, continuity plan, audit trails, etc); and - (d) the policies governing subcontracting and outsourcing (areas concerned, selection of service providers, etc.) and the respective rights and obligations of the principal parties as set out in contracts (e.g., audit arrangements, quality of service expected from the provider, etc.).